An Exact Conjugation Identity for the Many-Body Wilson-Loop Beyond Quantization: Introduction

 \section{Introduction}

+The many-body Wilson loop, defined from overlaps of an eigenstate family along a $U(1)$ flux-threading cycle, provides a compact characterization of topological many-body systems.
+It is directly related to physical observables such as Berry phase, polarization and pumped charge~\cite{Zak1989,KingSmithVanderbilt1993,Resta1998}.
+Most existing discussions focus on symmetry-enforced quantized regimes, where the observables can be interpreted in terms of topological invariants such as Chern numbers and winding numbers~\cite{ChiuTeoSchnyderRyu2016}.

-The many-body Wilson-loop defined as a product of ground-state overlaps along a $U(1)$ flux-insertion cycle, provides a compact characterization of one-dimensional correlated systems~\cite{Zak1989,KingSmithVanderbilt1993,Resta1998}.
-Wilson-loop-level constraints have been discussed extensively in symmetry-quantized settings where the Berry-phase $\gamma\equiv-\arg W$ is pinned to discrete values~\cite{ChiuTeoSchnyderRyu2016}.
-However, quantization is not a prerequisite for obtaining useful symmetry constraints on many-body holonomies.
-Recently, Shiozaki gave a group-theoretical treatment that organizes general constraints on Wilson-loops under continuous contour deformations~\cite{Shiozaki2026Equivariant}.
+However, quantization is not the only useful symmetry constraint on many-body Wilson loops.
+For example, Shiozaki gave a group-theoretical treatment that describes how Wilson loops transform under continuous contour deformations without assuming quantization~\cite{Shiozaki2026Equivariant}.

-Here we show that an exact Wilson-loop conjugation can be directly controlled in an interacting lattice model by a permutation of microscopic hopping parameters.
-For instance, in a dimerized lattice model with a dimerization $\delta$, the exact conjugation identity reads
+In this work, we show an exact Wilson loop identity beyond quantization in an interacting lattice model.
+In particular, in a dimerized lattice model with a dimerization $\delta$, the exact conjugation identity reads